uyamazak/hcep-pdf-server/README.md

 ## Env variables
 ### HCEP_USE_CHROMIUM
 Whether to use chromium attached to puppeteer.
-"true" or "false"
+If you want to run this on Google App Engine, you must set it to "true".

 default: false (use Chrome)

 ### HCEP_CHROME_BINARY
+The path of installed google-chrome binary.
+If HCEP_USE_CHROMIUM is true, this value is ignored
 default: /usr/bin/google-chrome

-### HCEP_APP_TIMEOUT_MSEC 30000
+### HCEP_APP_TIMEOUT_MSEC
-Timeout milliseconds of express app
+Timeout milliseconds of the express app
 default: 30000

 ### HCEP_PAGE_TIMEOUT_MSEC
-Timeout milliseconds of browser's Page
+Timeout milliseconds of the browser's Page
 default: 10000

 ### HCEP_PORT
-Listen Port by express app
+Listen Port by the express app
 default: 8000

 ### HCEP_DEFAULT_MARGIN